phpstreamserver/docs/docs/integrations/symfony.md

 This bundle adds new Symfony-specific options to the start command: `--env`, `--no-debug`.
 For more details, refer to the help output.

 ## Resolvable arguments in phpss.config.php
-The closure returned from the phpss.config.php may have zero or more arguments:
+The closure returned from the `config/phpss.config.php` may have zero or more arguments:
 ```php
 return static function (Server $server): void {
     // ...